British Gymnastics Privacy Notice – Membership

 - Recognising the contribution of British Gymnastics members

-- Presenting and taking photograph and videos at our large public events
+- Presentation and photography and videoing at our large public events

 To make our events entertaining and easy to follow for our audience and fans, we announce and publish information about participants, including nationality, scores and achievements.